-For many of Lytle, Tate & Stamper’s Glendale patients, dental surgery is the first time they’ve ever had a surgical procedure performed.
+For many of Lytle, Tate & Stamper’s Pasadena patients, dental surgery is the first time they’ve ever had a surgical procedure performed.
 Whether you are getting a tooth extracted, having wisdom teeth extraction, a bone graft or other oral surgery procedure, knowing that you will be having surgery, even an outpatient procedure, can be upsetting.
 Because our doctors want to make you as comfortable as possible, we offer a variety of anesthesia options to our patients.

 Anesthesia Options for Our Patients

 During outpatient dental surgery, there are a variety of anesthesia, or sedation options, available for Pasadena dental patients.
 These include:

 When you undergo dental surgery at Lytle, Tate & Stamper, A Dental Corporation, you will be given local anesthesia, even if you choose additional sedation options.
 Local anesthesia doesn’t interfere with your state of alertness, and you will still be wide awake after the medication has numbed your mouth.

 It’s understandable that many Pasadena residents have a fear of dental procedures, especially dental surgery.
 And for this reason, local anesthesia can be combined with other dental sedation options.
 However, some of our doctors’ patients either don’t have a fear of dental procedures or don’t want to receive strong medications during their oral surgery.
 So for certain procedures, such as a tooth extraction, receiving local anesthesia alone is sufficient for your surgery.

 - Light Sedation